Seahorse

 15. Seahorse need our help!

-More than 150 million seahorses are captured each year to be used in traditional Chinese medicine and to prepare all kinds of medicines.
+Over 150 million seahorses are captured annually to be used in traditional Chinese medicine and to prepare all kinds of medicines.

-Seahorse, along with starfish and shells, is also targeted in souvenirs markets.
-They are caught in the sea and then left burned to death under the sun.
+Seahorses, starfish, and shells are also targeted in souvenir markets.
+They are caught in the sea and then burned to death under the sun.

 Another great danger is the pet trade.
 It is estimated that one million seahorse are taken every year from the wild and it is thought that less than 1,000 survive more than six weeks in aquariums.

-Unfortunately, because of all of these threats, some species of seahorse are vulnerable to extinction.
+Unfortunately, because of all of these threats, some species of seahorses are vulnerable to extinction.

 16. Scuba diving in Bali with seahorse

-In Bali we have many different species of these fabulous animals.
-We can often spot seahorse all along the East Coast.
+In Bali, we have many different species of these fabulous animals.
+We can often spot seahorses all along the East Coast.
 From Tulamben to Amed and all the dive sites in between.
-As well in Padangbai.
-For example at Blue Lagoon and Jepun Wreck.
+As well as Padangbai.
+For example, at Blue Lagoon and Jepun Wreck.

 Be a responsible diver

-Seahorses are an important part of the marine world, therefore saving them is imperative.
-In fact, you can make a difference by:
+Seahorses are an important part of the marine world; saving them is imperative.
+You can make a difference by:

 • Do not touch coral and take any marine life